 In truth, unless ___________ is completely off the deep end in terms of pricing, I probably have the capability of matching ___________’s price, but there would have to be some reason for me to entertain this outside of the simple fact that someone else is doing it for cheaper.

-There is almost always someone out there “doing it for less” and if I just blindly price-matches every random photographer out there (even some very talented ones who just do this as a hobby) it is unlikely that I would be able to pay my rent.
+There is almost always someone out there “doing it for less” and if I just blindly price-match every random person with a camera (even some very talented ones who just do this as a hobby) it is unlikely that I would be able to pay my rent.
 I fully recognize that there is a “race to the bottom” happening where people are just undercutting each other left and right, but I have no desire to partake in that.
 The price that I quote is one that I believe is fair for the work required as well as being fair for my investment of time, skill, and equipment.
 I am not just throwing darts at a board full of prices whenever someone asks me for an estimate.

 That being said, I am open to sensible negotiations.
 If ___________ is telling you that he/she is planning to use some sort of technique that I didn’t mention when I described how I planned to approach the job, feel free to ask me about it.
 I can tell you if it’s something I can do, if it’s something that I feel is appropriate, how I feel it would differ from my method in the final result, and how it would affect the estimate that I gave you.
 This is a legitimate discussion to have and more often than not, if there is a difference like this, it is because someone else is using a cheaper process that will likely compromise the end result.
 It could be, however, that “good enough” is good enough for you for a particular project and you might be completely fine with that compromised result.
 We can talk about that.